raspberrypi/rpi-imager/src/test/embedded_scaling/README.md

   the edge — 4.75 on a 4K panel is 2 px short across and 1 px over down.
 Every mode in the matrix tiles exactly except 768p, where the nearest tiling factor is 1.0 and half a pixel is the cheaper price.
+- **The canvas is big enough for the busiest step.** Judging a layout on the language step, which embedded mode always opens on, says almost nothing: it holds one combo box. `RPI_SCALING_STEP=WifiCustomization` renders a form-heavy page instead, which is how the 540-row requirement was found.
 - **The EDID cannot change the outcome.** Ten rows feed the same 4K panel every shape of EDID we have seen fail in the field — absent, empty, zeroed, a nonsense 16 mm width, a corrupt header, a truncated block — and all of them